marcelklehr/toposort/README.md

 `npm install toposort`

 ## Example
-Let's say, you have a list of pluginsor tasks, which depend on each other (`depends` defines plugins or tasks that should be executed before the plugin that declares the directive):
+Let's say, you have a list of plugins or tasks, which depend on each other (`depends` defines plugins or tasks that should be executed before the plugin that declares the directive):

 ```
 var plugins =